 PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

-The Principals’ Professional Council (PPC) is a professional association which supports the interests and viewpoints of FE college principals and senior post holders.
+The Principals’ Professional Council (PPC) is a professional association which supports the interests and viewpoints of FE college principals.
 PPC represents you as an individual, rather than your institution.

 Why do you need PPC?

-National policy for the FE sector is firmly focused on accountability and governance; much of this puts a searching spotlight on the role of principals and senior post holders.
+National policy for the FE sector is firmly focused on accountability and governance; much of this puts a searching spotlight on the role of principals.

 Pressures have intensified within the current operating environment.
 Financial pressures related to public sector funding reductions, the evolving role of Ofsted, the powers of the FE commissioner and now area reviews have combined to increase the challenge for college leaders.